wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-safe-links/includes/2-create-policies-using-defender.md

 > [!NOTE]
 > In Exchange Online PowerShell or standalone EOP PowerShell, you manage the policy and the rule separately.
 This feature is discussed in the next unit.

+To create, modify, and delete Safe Links policies, you must be a member of the Organization Management or Security Administrator role groups in the Microsoft 365 Defender portal and a member of the Organization Management role group in Exchange Online.

 ### Creating a custom Safe Links policy in Microsoft 365 Defender